JoseJavierCalvoMoratilla/ElectricityConsumptionPlanner/README.md

-# ElectricityConsumptionPlanner
+# Electricity Consumption Planner
-Genetic algorithms for planning electricity consumption in a house with basic electrification.
+Metaheuristic algorithms for electricity consumption planning in a house with basic electrification.

 Each device has an assigned ID:
 | ID | Devices |